sujeet-ssv/iot_measure_moisture_level/README.md

 ## Trend Analytics Temp vs Moisture level
 ![Trend Analytics][trend]
+### In Summer you can observe the perfect curve for Moisture signal decresing linerly as the sun rises and back to > 80% once you water the plant.

 ## Arduino IDE & Libraries Used
 - Arduino IDE 1.8.2 , Recommended to use latest